geosigno/simpleParallax.js/README.md

 # Good to know

 * The higher the scale setting is set, the more visible the parallax effect will be.
-In return, the image will lose in quality.
+In return, the image will lose in quality (no loss of quality if overlow option is set to false)

 * This plugin apply parallax on the image tag and not the background image.
 This gives you a lot of flexibility and can be added to any image.